Bankruptcy

 Income

-You can earn as much income as you are able to during Bankruptcy.
+A common bankruptcy myth is that your income is restricted but the truth is, you can earn as much as you are able to during bankruptcy.

-The only restriction on your income during Bankruptcy is above the income threshold you have to contribute 50% of your net income back to your creditors.
-This income test is for the three years of your bankruptcy.
+The only restriction on your income during bankruptcy is that if you earn above an *indexed amount, you have to contribute 50% of the amount you go over the indexed amount to your bankrupt estate.
+The income test applies for the undischarged period of bankruptcy which is usually three years.

 Overseas Travel